 Northern Alaska Tour Company strives to provide a personalized travel experience.
 Touring is done in small groups utilizing a 25-passenger tour coach.
 A 15-passenger van is used for smaller groups, Arctic Ocean Adventures and special circumstances.
 A team of full-time mechanics subject each vehicle to a detailed inspection prior to each departure as well as upon its return.
 Each guide assists in this maintenance program by completing a vehicle inspection before and after tour noting any changes in vehicle operation.
 This information is then used by the mechanics to inspect even the smallest change in vehicle operation to insure safety and accurate operation.
 Tour vehicles are equipped with CB Radios, satellite telephones, road safety kit, and two spare tires.

-Northern Alaska Tour Company can be reached during Aurora Season at 907-474-8600 or 800-474-1986 Monday and Friday between the hours of 9:00 AM and 5:00 PM.
-In addition, we are available 6:00 AM - Midnight 7 days a week during June, July and August.
+Northern Alaska Tour Company can be reached during Aurora Season at 907-474-8600 or 800-474-1986 Monday and Friday between the hours of 9:00 AM and 5:30 PM.
+In the summer (mid-May to mid-September) we are available 7:00 AM - 10:00 PM7 days a week.
 Reservations and questions can always be e-mailed 24 hours to firstname.lastname@example.org.
 Due to the popularity of Alaska and the nature of our high quality, small group excursions, it is very important to contact us early in the itinerary planning process.
 We are available to provide further, more detailed information regarding our excursions and travel to/within Alaska's Arctic.

 There will be times Northern Alaska Tour Company will not be able to confirm a reservation due to lack of minimum guest numbers.
 In that case we are able to take your name down for a waitlist.
 For this waitlist we record the date(s), and tour(s) you are interested in, how many guests, and as much contact information as you can provide (phone, cell phone, e-mail, and if possible where you are staying in Fairbanks).
 If we do hear from other guests interested in the same day / tour as you we contact you to see if you are still interested and available and make the reservation then.
 A waitlist status can change the same day it is taken, not until the day before your date of interest, or unfortunately we don't achieve minimum guest numbers.